venkyr77/declarative-jellyfin/DOCUMENTATION.md

 **Default**: `"config.networking.hostName"`

-## services.declarative-jellyfin.system.skipDeserializationForBasicTypes
+## system.skipDeserializationForBasicTypes

 **Type**: boolean

 **Default**: `true`

-## services.declarative-jellyfin.system.slowResponseThresholdMs
+## system.slowResponseThresholdMs
 How slow (in ms) would a response have to be before a warning is shown

 **Type**: signed integer

 **Default**: `500`

-## services.declarative-jellyfin.system.sortRemoveCharacters
+## system.sortRemoveCharacters

 **Type**: list of string